 - 1 teaspoon kosher salt

 - Set a large fine-mesh sieve over a deep bowl.
-Line it with 2 layers of cheesecloth.
+Dampen (or don’t) 2 layers of cheesecloth with water and line the sieve with the cheesecloth.

-- Pour the milk and cream into a medium pot.
+- Pour the milk and cream into a stainless steel or enameled pot.
 Stir in the salt.
-Bring to a full boil over medium heat, stirring occasionally, watching closely.
+Bring to a full boil over medium heat, stirring occasionally.
 Turn off the heat and stir in the vinegar.
 Allow the mixture to stand for 1 minute until it curdles.
 It will separate into thick parts (the curds) and milky parts (the whey).

-- Pour the mixture into a cheesecloth-lined sieve and allow it to drain into the bowl at room temperature for 20 to 25 minutes.
-The longer you let the mixture drain, the thicker the ricotta will be.
+- Pour the mixture into a cheesecloth-lined sieve and allow it to drain into the bowl at room temperature for 20 to 25 minutes, occasionally discarding the liquid that collects in the bowl.
+The longer you let the mixture drain, the thicker the ricotta.
 Transfer the ricotta to a bowl, discarding the cheesecloth.
 Save the whey — you can make bread with it.
 Use the ricotta immediately or cover with plastic wrap and refrigerate.
 The ricotta will keep refrigerated for 4 to 5 days.